 5. Study the following poem and answer all the questions which follow.
-Each answer should be in around 60-80 words: $10 \times 5 =$ A thing of beauty is a joy for ever: Its loveliness increases; it will never Pass into nothingness; but still will keep A bower quiet for us, and a sleep Full of sweet dreams, and health, and quiet breathing.
+Each answer should be in around 60-80 words: $10\times5=$ A thing of beauty is a joy for ever: Its loveliness increases; it will never Pass into nothingness; but still will keep A bower quiet for us, and a sleep Full of sweet dreams, and health, and quiet breathing.
 Therefore on every morrow, are we wreathing A flowery band to bind us to the earth, Spite of despondence, of the inhuman dearth Of noble natures, of the gloomy days Of all the unhealthy and o'er-darkened ways Made for our searching: yes inspite of all, Some shape of beauty moves away the pall From our dark spirits.
 5.(a) What is the poet's view of art and beauty?
-10 5. (b) How does the poet describe human existence?
-10 5.(c) What does the poet appear to desire from life?
-10 5. (d) Describe the images created in the poem, 10 5. (e) Comment on the rhyme scheme of the poem and the purpose it serves.
-10 6.
-Answer all of the following: 6. (a) On what grounds can you justify the division of the novel, Hard Times , into the parts with separate titles? ree 15 6. (b) Critically comment on 'point of view' as a narrative technique in The Mill on Floss . the 20 6. (c) Describe Gullivers' Travels as an individual's constant attempt to integrate him into a society in which he doesn't belong. self 15 7.
-Answer all of the following: 7.(a) Do Tess's major actions arise out of her desire for social climbing or from determination to exist? her 15 7.(b) "Within the narrow limits she set for herself, she achieved a finished realism valualities of the highest wit and elegance."
-Discuss with reference to Jane Aust art.
+10 5. (b) 10 5.(c) 10 5. (d) 10 5. (e) - 1918-1919-1919-1919-1919-1919-1919-191 10 6.
+Answer all of the following: 6. (a) On what grounds can you justify the division of the novel, Hard Times , into the parts with separate titles? ree 15 6. (b) Critically comment on 'point of view' as a narrative technique in The Mill on the Floss . the 20 6.(c) Describe Gullivers' Travels as an individual's constant attempt to integrate hims into a society in which he doesn't belong. elf 15 7.
+Answer all of the following: 7.(a) Do Tess's major actions arise out of her desire for social climbing or from determination to exist? her 15 7.(b) "Within the narrow limits she set for herself, she achieved a finished realism we qualities of the highest wit and elegance."
+Discuss with reference to Jane Auste art.
 7.(c) The river is one of the most powerful motifs in Huckleberry Finn .
 Show relationship to the lives of Huck and Jim. its 15

-0. Answer an of the following. -1 8.(a) Sketch the development of the travel motif through the novel Tom Jones .
-1.5 8. (b) Critically examine the comment that Pride and Prejudice is a journey i understanding and a realistic assessment of an earlier misjudgement.
+0. Answer all of the following. - 8.(a) Sketch the development of the travel motif through the novel Tom Jones .
+15 8. (b) Critically examine the comment that Pride and Prejudice is a journey in understanding and a realistic assessment of an earlier misjudgement.
 20